An Arab-American Mecca

 Neighborhoods

 What’s known as Dearborn, today, was actually two cities, once upon a time.
 The dividing point was the Southfield Freeway.
 The differences between the two sides still show a little in modern day Dearborn.
-While the city is mostly the same all over – quiet, safe suburban neighborhoods – some areas are a little nicer than others.
 There are many subsections and neighborhood associations, maybe too many to list, so we’ll give it to you in two easy acts with a downtown intermission:

 East Dearborn:

-On the whole, East Dearborn is considered the not-so-nice side, especially the closer you get to Detroit.
-The southeast side of Dearborn is very industrial, with lots of Ford buildings and facilities, and backs up to Detroit’s Delray neighborhood, (which means it can be a little sketchy in some places).
+On the whole, East Dearborn is on the cheaper side.
+The southeast side of Dearborn is very industrial, with lots of Ford buildings and facilities.
 The rest of the east side, however, is just as nice as any other place in Dearborn.
-Further north, you’ll find rows and rows of cozy little middle and working-class houses on tree-lined streets.
+Further north, you’ll find rows and rows of cozy little houses on tree-lined streets.

 Michigan Avenue, the main “drag” of the downtown area, with shopping and entertainment, stretches between the East and West sides.
 Many of the museums and big attractions in the city are located on Michigan Avenue, or very close to it.
 On the corner of Michigan and Southfield, the Freeway that splits the city, you’ll see Ford’s main headquarters (or as locals call it, the “glass house”).